phalcon-orphanage/docs/ja/reference/events.rst

     Here, someTask
     Here, afterSomeTask

-Additional data may also passed when triggering an event using the third parameter of :code:`fire()`:
+Additional data may also be passed when triggering an event using the third parameter of :code:`fire()`:

 .. code-block:: php